-The homebuilding industry has from time to time experienced labor shortages and other labor related issues.
+The homebuilding industry has from time-to-time experienced labor shortages and other labor related issues.
 A number of factors may adversely affect the labor force available to us and our subcontractors in one or more of our markets.
 This includes high employment levels, construction market conditions and government regulation, which include laws and regulations related to workers' health and safety, wage and hour practices and immigration patterns or restrictions.
 An overall labor shortage or a lack of skilled or unskilled labor could cause significant increases in costs or delays in construction of homes, which could have a material adverse effect upon our revenue and results of operations.

-As our homes are transported by independent third-party transportation companies, shortages or increased transportation costs from rising fuel prices could have an adverse impact to our operations.
+Shortages or increased transportation costs from rising fuel prices could have an adverse impact to our operations.